911samuel/authentication/README.md

 ## ➤ Tests

-Please enter test instructions for your project:Test Instructions:1.
-Install testing dependencies using 'npm install --dev'.2.
-Run unit tests using 'npm test'.3.
-Verify that each component/module functions correctly under normal conditions.4.
-Test edge cases and boundary conditions to ensure robustness.5.
-Check for error handling and proper error messages.6.
-Test user interactions and interfaces for usability and accessibility.7.
-Perform integration tests to validate interactions between components/modules.8.
-Report any test failures or unexpected behavior using the project's issue tracker.By following these test instructions, we can ensure the quality and reliability of our project's functionality.
+Test Instructions:
+1. Install testing dependencies using 'npm install --dev'.
+2. Run unit tests using 'npm test'.
+3. Verify that each component/module functions correctly under normal conditions.
+4. Test edge cases and boundary conditions to ensure robustness.
+5. Check for error handling and proper error messages.
+6. Test user interactions and interfaces for usability and accessibility.
+7. Perform integration tests to validate interactions between components/modules.
+8. Report any test failures or unexpected behavior using the project's issue tracker.

+By following these test instructions, we can ensure the quality and reliability of our project's functionality.